 * Here are some Big Tips for you … to save a lot of time and work:

-- After you get all your Top and Bottom Mat sizes and colors … you can click around on all NINE different frame styles to see which suits you best!
+- After you get all your Top and Bottom Mat sizes and colors … you can click around on all different frame styles to see which suits you best!
 However, click around on some other colors to make sure you did not miss any Frame choices.

 - After you get everything set … you can go back and click on ANY option before leaving that image to see what effect a new change would make.